spyforme/bust-a-cheater/index.md

 ## Need to bust a cheater?

-Visit http://github.com - automatic! and use their anonymous bust a cheater app to help you catch your cheating spouse.
+Visit Spyfor.me and use their anonymous [bust a cheater app](https://spyfor.me/) to help you catch your cheating spouse.